The What, Why & How of Fuel Hedging

 Founded in 2011 and backed by billionaire investor & Morningside Holdings (listed on HKSE), we work with individual and corporate clients to offer simple or customised solutions to suit their foreign exchange and commodity market needs.

-We hold a specialist FCA license to provide commodities hedging products for UK businesses.
+We hold a specialist FCA licence to provide commodities hedging products for UK businesses.
 Fuel Lock is a tool we developed and implemented to deliver customised fuel hedging to mid-market firms for the first time.

 In recent years we were recognised with industry awards for service excellence.